-- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the (FAN) speed when there is no cooling or heating demand. - 2 When the A93DF1EK & 92G1DFEK is running in the heating mode, the indoor blower will run on the heating speed (HEAT). - 3 When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).
+- 1 When the thermostat is set to "FAN ON," the indoor blower will run continuously on the fan speed when there is no cooling or heating demand.
+See table 15 for allowable circulation speeds. - 2 When the A96DF1EK & 96G1DFEK is running in the heating mode, the indoor blower will run on the heating speed.
+See table 16 for allowable heating speeds. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed.